vipularya135/AI_HelpDesk-Application/README.md

    b.
 Searches manuals for relevant troubleshooting steps (RAG).
    c.
 Generates a concise answer (LLM).
    d.
 Converts the answer to speech (TTS).
-   e.
-Animates the AI avatar to deliver the answer with synchronized lips and facial movement.